-When the 1800 detects an alarm, it starts dialing each telephone number until it receives acknowledgment.
-An alarm can be acknowledged either by pressing the ALARM CANCEL button on the keypad and entering an Acknowledgment Code, or by entering the Acknowledgment Code over the telephone using touch tones.
-An Acknowledgment Code is made up of five digits: the user's entry number (1-8) plus a four-digit code.
+When the 1800 detects an alarm, it starts dialing each telephone number until it receives acknowledgment or reaches the maximum number of calls.
+There are two acknowledgment modes: The default, Single-User mode is for users who are not concerned with knowing who responds to and acknowledges the alarm.
+In this mode, the default code of "555" is used.
+In Single-User mode an alarm can be acknowledged by pressing the ALARM CANCEL button on the keypad, or by entering the Acknowledgment Code of 555 over the telephone using touch tones.

+In Multiple-User mode, up to 8 custom Acknowledgment Codes can be created in order to track who acknowledges alarms.
+These are 5-digit custom codes, replacing the default "555."
+The 5-digit Acknowledgment Code comprises the user's entry number (1-8) plus a four-digit number.
 Up to eight different Acknowledgment Codes may be programmed into the unit to identify individual users in the Alarm History Log.

 When the unit makes a telephone call in Voice mode it will prompt the user to enter an Acknowledgment Code.
 If this is entered correctly, the 1800 will say "Alarm Acknowledged."
 When an alarm message is sent to a pager, the person who receives the page will have to call the unit back to acknowledge the alarm.
-When acknowledging an alarm, the user must first press their entry number (1-8), and then their programmed 4-digit Acknowledgment Code.
-Acknowledgment Code 1 defaults to 1234, so to acknowledge an alarm the user would have to enter 11234.
-All other Codes (2-8) are not programmed by default.
+In Single-User mode, the user must enter "555" to acknowledge the alarm.
+In Multiple-User mode, the user must enter his or her 5-digit Acknowledgment Code.

-To Program an Acknowledgment Code:
+To Program Multiple-User Acknowledgment Codes:

-1. Press SET.
+1. Press SET

-Press CODE.
+2. Press CODE